Salary and Career Info

 |Outcome||% of Students|

-During their senior year, students have the opportunity to complete an internship at a number of agencies and organizations in the areas of law, law enforcement, institutional and non-institutional corrections, courts, juvenile advocacy and counseling programs, and security.
-For one semester, students work 25-hours-a-week under an agency field supervisor and meet regularly with advisors and peers who are doing field placements in other agencies.
-Placements are individualized to fit a student's career objectives.
+During your senior year, you have the opportunity to complete an internship at a number of agencies and organizations in the areas of law, law enforcement, institutional and non-institutional corrections, courts, juvenile advocacy and counseling programs, and security.
+For one semester, you may work 25-hours-a-week under an agency field supervisor and meet regularly with advisors and peers who are doing field placements in other agencies.
+Internships are individualized to fit a student's career objectives.